XiltriX

 It’s worth noting that these are only a few of the public failures we are familiar with, most catastrophes tend to happen quietly in a lab and never make the press.

-Why Freezer Failures are Missed
+Why Alarms are Missed

 Does your lab have a monitoring system in place?
 What happens if no one is in the lab, alarms are ignored, and no one is there to relocate assets to a backup unit?